 My assistant Colleen Fitzgerald and I will host a LIVE group #TangoAdventurechat next Thursday, May 19 at 5 pm PT/ 8 P pm ET.

 Hey, I'm Sasha Cagen.
-I'm here to help you remember there is nothing wrong you if you are single.
-I'm the author of Quirkyalone: A Manifesto for Uncompromising Romantics, To-Do List: From Buying Milk to Finding a Soulmate, What Our Lists Reveal about Us and a life coach.
-I help single women stay true to themselves, never settle, and have fun.
+I'm the author of Quirkyalone: A Manifesto for Uncompromising Romantics, To-Do List: From Buying Milk to Finding a Soulmate, What Our Lists Reveal about Us and a life coach for single women who don't want to settle.
+I'm also the creator of the Tango Adventure in Buenos Aires.

 Sasha Cagen is the author of the cult favorite Quirkyalone: A Manifesto for Uncompromising Romantics and To-Do List: From Buying Milk to Finding a Soul Mate, What Our Lists Reveal About Us.
 Her work as a writer, coach and movement-builder has been featured everywhere from NPR and the New York Times to CNN and Vogue.